Skiruba08/patient_simulation/README.md

 This project is an early-stage **AI-powered patient simulation prototype** created to explore how conversational AI and immersive technology could support nursing education.

-The project includes two main prototype directions:

-* A **chat-based patient simulation**, where a learner can interact with an AI-powered virtual patient through conversation.
-* An early **Unity/Oculus prototype**, where a virtual patient image was displayed in a VR environment to explore how patient scenarios could eventually be presented immersively.
+The primary focus of this repository is an early **Unity/Oculus prototype** that explores how a virtual patient could eventually be presented in an immersive environment.

+The project also incorporates **patient interaction instructions developed for a separate chat-based prototype**.
+The complete chat interface itself is **not included in this repository**.

-The goal of the project was to experiment with different ways nursing students could interact with simulated patients in a safe learning environment.
+The goal of the project was to experiment with different approaches for creating AI-supported simulated patient experiences for nursing education.

-## Chat-Based Prototype

-The chat-based prototype allows users to communicate with a simulated patient using natural language.

-The system is designed so that a learner can:
+## Patient Interaction Instructions

+This project uses patient interaction instructions developed while experimenting with a separate **chat-based AI patient simulation**.

+These instructions were designed to guide an AI model in behaving like a simulated patient, including how the patient should:

-* Ask the virtual patient questions
+* Respond to learner questions
-* Gather information about the patient's condition
+* Provide relevant patient information
-* Practice conversational assessment
+* Maintain the role of the simulated patient
-* Work through a simulated clinical interaction
+* Support a clinical conversation without unnecessarily revealing information

-The prototype uses a configurable large language model through the settings provided in the configuration file.
+The full Streamlit chat interface and associated application are maintained separately and are **not part of this repository**.

 ## Text-to-Speech

-The project also includes support for text-to-speech using **XTTS v2**.
+The project includes support for text-to-speech using **XTTS v2**, allowing generated patient responses to potentially be converted into speech.

 Example configuration: